Listen to this article

-USCIS has posted an official notice that explicitly clears the doubts over COVID-19 government’s subsidized or free tests.
+USCIS has posted an official notice that explicitly clears the doubts over the COVID-19 government’s subsidized or free tests.

 You should not hide your symptoms that resemble Coronavirus Disease 2019 (COVID-19) (fever, cough, shortness of breath) and immediately seek medical treatment or preventive services.